-Florence Evelyn and William Leonard Prideaux Award
+Florence Evelyn & William Leonard Prideaux Award

-This award, established by the estates of Florence Evelyn and William Leonard Prideaux is to be awarded to a Canadian Inuit or Aboriginal Boy Scout from the North West Territories or Moosonee area who is entering or registered in the Faculty of Applied Science & Engineering, Architecture Programs in the Faculty of Arts and Science or Wycliffe College.
+This award, established by the estates of Florence Evelyn and William Leonard Prideaux is to be awarded to an Inuit or Indigenous scout from the North West or Moosonee area who is entering or registered in the Faculty of Applied Science & Engineering, Architecture programs in the Faculty of Arts & Science, or Wycliffe College.
 It is to be awarded on the basis of scouting service and experience.